jdeolive/geotools-old/docs/tutorial/quickstart/quickstart.rst

 our preferred option for downloading and managing jars but we will also document how to set up things by hand.

-Extra care has been taken to make this year's tutorial visually oriented right from the get go.
+This is our second year offering visual tutorials allowing you to see what you are working with while learning.
 While these examples will make use of Swing, please be assured that that this is only an aid in making the examples easy and fun to use.

 These sessions are applicable to both server side and client side development.